Nurses Can Retire Wealthier Than Doctors

 - Access to the best retirement accounts:

 Since most hospitals are non-profits, and/or part of a huge corporations, nurses have their pick of some of the most robust retirement account options and employee matching programs that exist.
-Arguably, the only people with better retirement account options than nurses are high-level executives in banking companies, or the federal employees and large companies that get pensions.
-Fun fact: Nurses can get pensions too!
+Arguably, the only people with better retirement account options than nurses are high-level executives in banking companies, or the federal employees at large companies that get pensions.
+Fun Fact: Nurses can get pensions too!

 Through the process of discovering all the financial advantages nurses have, I started to think about our doctor brothers and sisters.
-They have a much higher salary than nurses do, but they also have to spend an incredible amount of money on medical school at an early age.
+They have a much higher average salaries than nurses do, but they also have to spend an incredible amount of time and money on medical school from an early age.

 Knowing what we know about the effects of compounding interest, I wondered what the financial impact would be of taking on massive student loan debt as a medical student compared to nursing school.